dhowai/portfolio-3-battleship/README.md

 -   User guesses

     -   Once the user enters their ship locations and the computer generates their's.
-    -   The user then guesses to where the computer ships are.
+    -   The user then guesses where the computer ships are.
     -   The guesses have input validations to make sure the guesses are according to the board dimentions.
     -   The input needs to be between 0-99.
     -   The input must not be the same number guesses previously.